DrAugus/tauri/README.md

 ### Building

-- Windows Installer
-  run `yarn tauri build`.
+- **Windows Installer**: run `yarn tauri build`.
 It will build your Frontend, compile the Rust binary, collect all external binaries and resources and finally produce neat platform-specific bundles and installers.
-- macOS Bundle
-  run `yarn tauri build`.
+- **macOS Bundle**: run `yarn tauri build`.
 It will build your frontend (if configured, see [beforeBuildCommand](https://tauri.app/v1/api/config#buildconfig.beforebuildcommand)), compile the Rust binary, collect all external binaries and resources and finally produce neat platform-specific bundles and installers.

 ### Update